 Stars: Fiona Dourif, Danielle Bisutti, Brennan Elliott, Maitland McConnell, Chantal Quesnel, Summer H. Howell, A Martinez, Kevin Anderson as Judge, Jennifer Tilly as Tiffany, Alex Vincent as Andy Barclay and Brad Dourif as Charles Lee Ray / Chucky

 This one’s gonna hurt.
-Before I commence I must formally apologize to our dear First General of Grue for the following 1000-odd words as I know the pain he will be enduring just casting his eyes over this appraisal.
-You see, Chucky divides audiences into two distinct groups: one that digs on the little fella and hang from his every word awaiting one of those quick-witted quips and…the rest of us, Giles very much inclusive.
+Before I commence I must formally apologize to my brother, C. William Giles, for the following 1000-odd words as I know the pain he will be enduring just casting his eyes over this appraisal.
+You see, Chucky divides audiences into two distinct groups: one that digs on the little fella and hang from his every word awaiting one of those quick-witted quips and the rest of us, Giles very much inclusive.
 I say us, when really I don’t have a massive issue with Charles Le Ray.
 The Child’s Play franchise is actually reasonably consistent throughout and there have been more highs than lows.
 But the highs are a lot less lofty when dealing with a pint-sized pest like our Good Guy.

 None of the films, including the straight-faced original, have exactly set fire to my loincloth.
 But neither have they caused me to swill my own vomit.
 I despise indifference but in the case of this particular franchise, it is the overwhelming response.
 In recent years the sequence has fairly successfully made the switch into lighter territory but on this occasion the chortles are at a premium.
 Eminently poker faced, it is more of a spiritual successor to the first movie and focuses more than ever before on back-story.
 For the lion’s share of the screen time it actually works out pretty well too.